andr-ew/studio-desk/README.md

 note that the legs are **very** short (about 24"). this is my preffered height for musical instruments, but you may want to make yours taller.

+the slit in the desktop isn't just for appearences - you can run cables up through the middle of the desk and they'll be pinched slightly between the beam and the desktop to keep them in place.

+you can also easily add a slim shelf / cubby hole attatched under the desktop beams for storing keyboards or laptops - or even add sliding drawers if you have the proper tools.

 # materials

 materials can be sourced from most lowes stores in the united states